keithmburu/courses/2022-ml/hw/hw2-logisticregression.md

 This will be slightly more difficult than the last homework (the difficulty will slowly ramp upward).
 You should not use any libraries that implement any of the functionality of logistic regression for this assignment.
-As you know, Logistic regression is implemented in scikit learn, but you should do everything by hand for this assignmetn.
+As you know, logistic regression is implemented in scikit learn, but you should do everything by hand for this assignmetn.

 You'll turn in your code on Moodle.
 This assignment is worth 50